apatankar22/Argoverse_Trajectory_Projection/README.md

-# Autonomous Vehicle Trajectory Projection
-# using partial Argoverse 2 Dataset
+# AV Trajectory Projection using partial Argoverse 2 Dataset

 Utilized advanced deep learning models and various different architectures in PyTorch for forecasting the trajectories and vehicle motion of a fleet of autonomous vehicles.